cyckl/Luna/README.md

 2. On the bottom of the page, select the dropdown menu and select "Compact Dark"
 3. Your theme now matches the button.

+Set your homepage to Luna Search
+1. Doing this requires downloading the source code.
+You can do this <a href="https://www.github.com/d-nni3l/Luna/releases">here<a> by clicking the source code download for the latest version.
+2. Once your source code is downloaded, go ahead and extract it to a permanent place on your computer.
+3. Then just set your homepage to the HTML file.

 # Sidenotes
 - These add-ons dont do anything, just look weird.
 - The add-on is in alpha, so dont expect anything of a normal add-on.
+- The homepage is compatible with most browsers.